Crow religion: Christianity

 The Protestants were in the beginning less successful in converting Crows to Christianity.
 Although supported by the Indian Office in the belief that Protestantism would 'elevate' Crows, the first Unitarian mission established at the Little Bighorn in 1886 by Henry F. Bond failed to win support from the Crow community.
 Bond practiced a strict form of Protestantism, and therefore refused to acknowledge traditional Crow beliefs and culture, thereby alienating the tribe.
 The America Missionary Association's mission established in 1895 under James Gregor Burgess also suffered a similar fate.
 Success came in 1903 however when a Baptist mission was built at Lodge Grass, and a school constructed in 1904 under the leadership of Rev. William A. Petzoldt.
 This school proved especially popular as it was located in the heart of the Crow community, enabling students to study but stay at home, something which the far away boarding schools of the other Christian missions did not allow.
-This mission at Lodge Grass proved so successful that the Jesuits, weaken by the withdraw of Indian Office funding to their mission in 1895, established a school there too.
+This mission at Lodge Grass proved so successful that the Jesuits, weakened by the withdrawal of the Indian Office's funding to their mission in 1895, established a school there as well.

 Although these Christian groups met success in converting Crows they found it far harder to get their converts to worship the Christian God exclusively.
 This resistance was because of the Crow belief system, that Christianity was considered one of many ways to establish a relationship with God, allowing traditional Crow beliefs to coexist with Christian practices.
 This Crow reluctance was made all the more frustrating for the Christian missionaries with a Crow cultural and religious revival at the turn of the century, pushing what they saw as 'primitive' religion to the fore.
-The only successful Christians sect to get Crows to worship only God was Evangelicalism, which in the 1980s experienced a religious boom, establishing churches in districts throughout the reservation.
-Members of these churches rejected any form of traditional Crow religion, however this was the exception to the rule.
+The only successful Christians sect to get Crows to worship only God was Evangelicalism, which in the 1980s experienced a religious boom, establishing churches in districts throughout the reservations.
+Members of these churches rejected any form of traditional Crow religion, however this was the exception rather than the rule.